ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 ### Future Work
-*  Experimenting with different hyperparameters for each model (learning rate, batch size, number of epochs) to optimize their performance.
+* Tune hyperparameters (learning rate, batch size, epochs)
-* Exploring more sophisticated prompting techniques, such as Chain-of-Thought prompting or incorporating more diverse few-shot examples, to guide the models toward generating better descriptions.
+* Explore advanced prompting (Chain-of-Thought, diverse few-shot examples)
-* Using different model architectures that might be better suited for text generation from structured data.
+* Test additional architectures suited for structured-to-text generation
-* Combining the predictions of multiple models to potentially leverage their individual strengths and improve overall performance.
+* Use model ensembling for improved outputs
-* Increasing the size and diversity of the training data since only a small sample was used (25).
+* Increase training sample size beyond 25 rows

 ## How to reproduce results

 To reproduce the results of this project, follow these steps:

-1. Download the dataset: Download the "Amazon product Data" dataset from Kaggle.
-The notebook contains code to downlload the dataset using 'kagglehub'.
+1. Download the dataset: Download the "Amazon Product Data" dataset from Kaggle (code provided in `Data_Loading` notebook via kagglehub).
 2. Open notebooks in the following order:
     - `Data_Loader.ipynb`
     - `Data_Preprocessing.ipynb`